AanZee/conventions/general/README.md

 - Manually limiting line length adds unnecessary extra time for editing comments.
 - Set your editor to wrap lines instead.

+## Naming booleans
+Prefix booleans always with: is, has or should.

 ## Don't use author comments
 Persons will be switching projects, clients and jobs.
 You can better use GIT, humans.txt or a README file.